 6. Set a specific timeline for crafting and analyzing your budget.
 Lastly, with your budget up and running, you need to check it and update it every month.
 Preferably, you should work on updating your budget for the next month on the last week of the month prior.
 Don’t procrastinate and wait until the last day, or you’ll always find yourself running behind – which leaves you more vulnerable to simply “skipping following the budget this month.”
 Don’t allow for room to create a bad pattern.
 Stay motivated and make it a habit with time set aside specifically to check into your budget once weekly and to update the budget once monthly.

 Ultimately, the one person who can motivate you to stick to your budget is you.
-Create a realistic and convenient plan, and hold yourself accountable as you climb the ladder of success.
+Stop asking yourself “how to clean up my credit” and create a realistic and convenient plan, and hold yourself accountable as you climb the ladder of success.